 - whether first aid was provided

 The form should be filled out within seven days of the injury.14

-Filing the form does not mean that the injured worker requires medical treatment.
+Filing the form does not mean that you require medical treatment.
 It only means that there was an incident at work

-Example: Thomas is a blackjack dealer and injures his back from at work.
+Example: Thomas is a blackjack dealer and injures his back at work.
 He tells his supervisor.

 Thomas is given an Incident Report form.
 He fills it out and signs it.

 The report only notes the incident, it does not mean Thomas necessarily needs medical treatment or that he filed a workers’ compensation claim.

 Note that employers need to keep C-1 forms for three years.